This section describes troubleshooting and limitations for running Vusers with Network Virtualization.

 - The bandwidth utilization measurement is represented in the graphs only when the bandwidth is configured as Shared Bandwidth.
 If the bandwidth is configured as Individual Bandwidth, bandwidth utilization data does not appear.

-- If you upgraded from a LoadRunner Professional version with no Network Virtualization installed, to the current version with Network Virtualization installed and enabled, you will not see the virtual locations needed to work with Network Virtualization.
+- If you upgraded from a LoadRunner Professional version with no Network Virtualization installed, to the current version with Network Virtualization installed and enabled, the virtual locations needed to work with Network Virtualization are not shown.

 To enable this feature, do the following:

-Click the highlighted globe Show Virtual Locations Settings on the Controller toolbar.
+Click the Show Virtual Locations Settings button on the Controller toolbar.

 In the Virtual Locations Setting dialog box, select the Enable Network Virtualization check box, choose Per Group, and click OK.